 Can Citizen Kane persist?

 Can Citizen Kane persist?
-I think it depends upon the religious devotion of future movie critics to established idols, and being that moviedom is a wing of the arts, there is that chance.
+I think it depends upon the devotion of future movie critics to the established "greats," and being that moviedom is a wing of the arts, there is that chance.
 Citizen Kane may permanently battle it's way to top future lists after weathering fashions and political trends that come and go, after all Shakespeare, Sophocles, and how many other distant names of creativity still are heralded (Da Vinci, Michelangelo, etc).
 Perhaps Citizen Kane's fundamental qualities will buoy it afloat amid the usual changes in the fashions of the arts.
 But here lies perhaps the biggest problem for why Kane may yet be dethroned: Orson Welles' later film output, however highly regarded, may be what undermines Kane.
 After all, nearly everyone knows the names of past creative giants (the afore mentioned Shakespeare, Michelangelo, etc.) but this is based on a lifetime of quality work connected with those names.
 Does Orson Welles' have that?
 I like Welles' other films quite a bit, but that is a very challenging question.

-So, I finally got to see the great Citizen Kane and I put it into my list of favorite films (a list I kept in a notebook, recording every film I saw along with the year it was made and with my personal rating).
+So, many decades ago I finally got to see the great Citizen Kane and I put it into my list of favorite films (a list I kept in a notebook, recording every film I saw along with the year it was made and with my personal rating).
 Kane had my highest rating then, as it does now, though it simply doesn't sit perfectly inside my favorites' list, which is inundated with "special cases" for movies I am well aware are not of the highest quality but all the same are a favorite for their entertainment or "enjoyment" factor*.

 Put another way, Citizen Kane isn't a warm film.
-Again, it has a lot in common with classic horror films, movies colder than melodrama and concerned with human frailty on a cosmic scale, with mad humans trespassing into places that clearly any fool with a fear of God would not go, such as Mr. Kane, who, using his wealth, charm and willpower, seeks to control each person who is dear to his heart as if they were the objects in his mammoth doll house.
-In this way, Kane makes me think it is a more emotional (and more intelligent) version of Doctor Cyclops from 1940, where a mad scientist shrinks humans down and controls them (unlike Mr. Kane who is motivated partially by an emotional hole in his soul, Dr. Cyclops is just crazy).
+Again, it has a lot in common with classic horror films, movies colder than melodrama and concerned with human frailty on a cosmic scale, with mad humans trespassing into places that clearly any fool with a fear of God would not go, people such as Mr. Kane, who, using his wealth, charm and willpower, seeks to control each person who is dear to his heart as if they were the objects in his mammoth doll house.
+In this way, Kane makes me think it is a more emotional (and more intelligent) version of Doctor Cyclops from 1940, where a mad scientist shrinks humans down and controls them (however, unlike Mr. Kane who is motivated partially by an emotional hole in his soul, Dr. Cyclops is just crazy).

-Welles' Kane is sometimes lauded because it makes an attack on consumerism (and the character Kane in the film takes this to a superhuman, egomaniac level) and Welles' brilliantly makes this clear with a scene showing the gargantuan collection of art, antiques and "stuff" Kane had accumulated over a lifetime, and the scope of the piled up mess is like the gargantuan wounded soldier scene in Gone with the Wind where the camera views a seemingly endless row of human debris.
-It also prompts an answer to why Kane couldn't find that darn sled, it would be difficult to find anything amid all that affluence.
-In the end we have the pointless buying spree turning to ash, including Rosebud.
-A simpler ending to a parable would be hard to find.
+Welles' Kane is sometimes lauded because it makes an attack on consumerism (and the character Kane in the film takes this to a superhuman, egomaniac level) and Welles' brilliantly makes this clear with a scene showing the gargantuan collection of art, antiques and "stuff" Kane had accumulated over a lifetime, and the scope of the piled up mess is like the gargantuan wounded soldier scene in Gone with the Wind where the camera views a seemingly endless row of human debris that is a testament to the waste of warfare and, you might say, wrongheaded effort.

 Citizen Kane at Seventy - 2011